123jimin/wplace-joyeuse/POLICY.md

 | Not Local | Margins Only | We may attempt to remove it, but "not aggressively". |
 | Local | A Lot | We may attempt removing it, but we should not be aggressive.
 We should attempt negotiations first. |
 | Not Local | A Lot | We may attempt removing it, and we may be aggressive if the other side is aggressively drawing theirs. |

+In case of conflict, try contacting the other side via Discord.

+[This file](./CONFLICT.md) has been written to help resolving the conflict.